LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 that could make a nice blog post, so I started a **future blog posts** list.

-A year later, the **future blog posts** list is the only reason why I still use *Wunderlist*.
+Over the last year I've added 113 items to all my lists.
+However, in the summer the activity on all other lists tapered, whereas ideas for potential blog posts kept accumulating steadily.
+(Toggle the series separately in the chart below to highlight the behavior)

 {% include bladh/wunderlist_infographic.html %}

 As it almost always happens, [quantifying your own behavior](http://quantifiedself.com) leads to interesting insights.
-Over the last year I've added 113 items to all my lists.
-However, in the summer the activity on all other lists tapered, whereas ideas for potential blog posts kept accumulating steadily.
-(Toggle the series separately to highlight the behavior)

-It quickly became apparent that the most reasonable way to contain such an unsustainable growth of potential creativity was to **start checking off items** from that list.
+The analysis made me realize that the **future blog posts** list is the only reason why I still use *Wunderlist*.
+It also served the purpose to remind me that it's about time to **start marking off items** from that list.
 Hence blogging.

 ## Blogging Like a Hacker